Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 - [ ] When the **Play** button is pressed, the browser plays the sound over and over again until the user stops it.
 - [ ] The browser plays the sound once automatically in the background.
 The user has no control over the sound.
 - [ ] The browser plays the sound automatically and continuously in the background.
-The user may stop the sound at any tune.
+The user may stop the sound at any time.
 - [x] It does nothing.
 Modern browsers require some form of interaction before they let a page autoplay with audio.

 1. [(MDN) audio](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio),